Currys Black Friday deals 2019: get Black Friday prices NOW

 Here are some of the deals in the Why Wait? sale.

 A stand mixer is a kitchen essential and KitchenAid makes seriously good stand mixers – and usually with a seriously high price, but not right now.
 Choose between the black or latte colour finishes and you get a machine with a 300W motor, 4.8 litres of capacity, 10 speed levels and five accessories with a massive saving of £220.
-That's almost half price and Black Friday prices are GUARANTEED.View Deal
+That's almost half price and Black Friday prices are GUARANTEED so you can whisk, beat, mix and knead worry-free.View Deal

 Stay cool in the summer and warm in the winter with this Dyson fan which heats or cools, depending on your preference.
 Features a powerful 2000W motor, a remote control and a nine-hour timer.
 Simply adjust the temperature to the exact degree and choose from 10 speed options and enjoy that delicious cooling or warming air (and that equally delicious discount).View Deal